A Generalized Newton Method for Subgradient Systems: Introduction and Overview

-written in terms of the Hessian matrix $\nabla^2\varphi(x^k)$ of $\varphi$ at $x^k$.
+Recall that, given a function $\ph\colon\R^n\to\R$, which is twice continuously differentiable (${\cal C}^2$-smooth) around some point $\ox\in\R^n$, the {\em classical Newton method} to solve the nonlinear {\em gradient system} constructs the iterative procedure where $x^0\in\mathbb{R}^n$ is a given starting point, and where $d^k$ is a solution to the linear system written in terms of the Hessian matrix $\nabla^2\varphi(x^k)$ of $\varphi$ at $x^k$.
 As known in classical optimization, Newton's algorithm in \eqref{clas-newton} and \eqref{newton-iter} is well-defined (i.e., the equations in \eqref{newton-iter} are solvable for $d^k$), and the sequence of its iterations $\{x^k\}$ superlinearly (even quadratically) converges to a solution $\ox$ of \eqref{gra} if $x^0$ is chosen sufficiently close to $\ox$ and if the Hessian matrix $\nabla^2\varphi(\ox)$ is positive-definite.
-Note also that, besides being a necessary condition for local minimizers of $\ph$, the gradient system \eqref{gra} is important for its own sake and holds not only for local minimizers and local maximizers of $\ph$.
-Furthermore, a counterpart of the classical Newton method has been developed for solving more general nonlinear equations of the type $f(x)=0$, where $f\colon\R^n\to\R^m$ is a continuously differentiable (${\cal C}^1$-smooth) mapping, and where $\nabla^2\varphi(x^k)$ in \eqref{newton-iter} is replaced by the Jacobian matrix of $f$ at the points in question.
+Note also that, besides being a necessary condition for local minimizers of $\ph$, the gradient system \eqref{gra} is important for its own sake and holds not only for local minimizers and local maximizers of $\ph$, but in essentially larger settings.
+Furthermore, a counterpart of the classical Newton method has been developed for solving more general nonlinear equations of the type $f(x)=0$, where {$f\colon\R^n\to\R^n$} is a continuously differentiable (${\cal C}^1$-smooth) mapping, and where $\nabla^2\varphi(x^k)$ in \eqref{newton-iter} is replaced by the Jacobian matrix of $f$ at the points in question.
 We are not going to deal with the latter method and its extensions in this paper while being fully concentrated on the gradient systems \eqref{gra} and their appropriate subgradient counterparts.